 Want more information about caring for your newborn?
 Come see us.

 Are you burping your baby properly?
 Is he/she getting enough to eat?
 Is that a fever or do you need to remove the sweater?
-If you have any questions relating to your baby’s well-being (and we really mean any questions), please come in and see one of our Westchester Health pediatricians.
+If you have any questions relating to your baby’s well-being (and we really mean any questions), please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We have lots of advice and guidance to offer you, and if something is wrong, together we’ll choose the best course of action going forward.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.